Log in

 Bringing together the world’s top thought leaders; from business leaders to technology analysts, academics, and researchers, Minds Worth Meeting features accessible, down-to-earth conversations about some of the most important topics of the day with the experts and leaders who are the top authorities in their fields.

-The Stern Strategy Group team features the Speakers & Advisors division - your trusted ally for connecting with the top business advisors, practitioners, and educators in the world, and the PR & Executive Visibility division – helping business leaders find and unleash their inner strengths, creating greater visibility and value for leaders and their organizations.
-Together, the team at Stern Strategy Group is a driving force for elevating expertise and positive change, helping transform the future.
+Stern Strategy Group’s Speakers & Advisors team is your trusted ally for connecting with the top business advisors, practitioners, and educators in the world.
+We strive to be a driving force for elevating expertise and positive change, helping transform the future.

 1 Listener